BrShrestha/BrShrestha/README.md

 - 👋 Hi, I’m @BrShrestha
-- 👀 I’m interested in ... new techonlogy
+- 👀 I’m interested in ...
+TECH
 - 🌱 I’m currently learning ...
 Cypress
 - 💞️ I’m looking to collaborate on ...
 QA
 - 📫 How to reach me ... biman.dyala@gmail.com